Stretch marks the less we talk of them, the better.

 #10 – Hyaluronic Acid

 There are many stretch mark remedies you can buy in stores to help reduce their look.
 Some products are more effective than others.

-Hyaluronic acid can add elasticity to skin, which can help make skin look younger ? a nice bonus! ? and it can help in stretch mark removal.
+Hyaluronic acid can add elasticity to the skin, which can help make skin look younger, a nice bonus! and it can help in stretch mark removal.

 Use products with hyaluronic acid, which can reduce the risk of developing stretch marks, and reduce the look of them if they do develop.